-To assure the maximum stability of the motorhome under static (i.e., parked) and dynamic (i.e., moving) conditions, the distribution of the items to be carried and stored within the motorhome and in the storage bays underneath the motorhome should be performed in such a manner to strive for reasonably even side-to-side and front-to-rear dispersion of the weight of the stored items.
-This process will assure that the motorhome is not "lop-sided" in weight distribution (i.e., all the stored weight on one side and/or mainly towards the front or the rear)-keeping a center of mass of the motorhome essentially centered on a front-to-rear and side-to-side basis will also provide better control of the motorhome when it is in motion.
+To ensure the maximum stability of the motorhome under static (i.e., parked) and dynamic (i.e., moving) conditions, the distribution of the items to be carried and stored within the motorhome and in the storage bays underneath the motorhome must be performed in such a manner as to strive for reasonably even side-to-side and front-to-rear dispersion of the weight of the stored items.
+This process will ensure that the motorhome is not "lop-sided" in weight distribution (i.e., all the stored weight is not on one side and/or mainly toward the front or the rear).
+Keeping a center of mass of the motorhome essentially centered on a front-to-rear and side-to-side basis will provide better control of the motorhome when it is in motion.